 The study is a prospective single-arm phase ii trial of stereotactic body radiation therapy boost therapy in the definitive treatment of locally advanced cervical cancer.
 The study will determine whether image Guided Hypofractionated Radiation Treatment boost therapy is efficacious in women with locally advanced cervical cancer without increased risk of acute Gi or Gu toxicity.
 Study endpoints include local control rate, and , toxicity assessed by CTCaev4

-3.1.1 Biopsy proven (LACC) Locally Advanced stage Cervical Cancer (FIGO IB2 x IVB) within 90 days of registration
+3.1.1 Biopsy proven Locally Advanced stage Cervical Cancer (LACC, FIGO IB2 x IVB)

-* Are not candidate for intracavitary brachytherapy due to poor geometry or poor response to external beam RT
+* Are not candidates for intracavitary brachytherapy due to poor geometry or poor response to external beam RT

 * Patients with co-morbid medical conditions, bleeding disorders , poor anesthetic risk precluding brachytherapy

-3.1.6 Patients may be discovered during standard therapy and enrolled prior to boost if they are found to have poor response to standard therapy.
+Note: Patients may be discovered during standard therapy and enrolled prior to boost.

 Note: A female of child-bearing potential is any woman (regardless of sexual orientation, having undergone a tubal ligation, or remaining celibate by choice) who meets the following criteria: